What's New in Ion 1.1

 sub-field instead of the Ion 1.0 encoding which used sign-and-magnitude (with two opcodes).

-Decimals are structurally identical to their Ion 1.0 counterpart with the exception
+Decimals are structurally identical to their Ion 1.0 counterpart except the negative zero coefficient.

 Timestamps no longer encode their sub-field components as octet-aligned fields.